polotno-project/polotno-site/docs/overview.md

 title: Overview
 ---

-**The documentation is not fully ready and to complete yet!** It will be updated very soon.
-Thanks for your understanding.

 ## Why `polotno`?

 `Polotno` is a very opinionated JavaScript framework that will help you build canvas editor for several business use cases.

 There are many powerful JavaScript frameworks and tools that can help you make a canvas editor.
 But almost all of them are "low-level".
 Like https://konvajs.org/ is a 2d canvas framework.
 It is good, it is powerful.
-But you may need to write a lot of code to make a full canvas editor app.
+But you may need to write **a lot of code** to make a full canvas editor app.

 So the idea is to make a simple tool to solve only very limited set of business needs.
 It doesn't have many options and configurations.
 And the API should be as small as possible.